NaamuKim/wonflix/README.md

 # wonflix

-Learning React and ES^ by building a Movie Discovery App.
+Practicing React and Es6 by building Movie App

 ## Screens